 - You will complete three journal entries at different points in your fieldwork experience.
-They each must be at least one page, typed, double-spaced, and 12 point font. - Journal entries reflect on fieldwork and are a personal account of the Capstone experience. - These entries, along with the reflection paper at the end of the experience, are an opportunity to share your impressions of the Capstone process.
-They specifically should focus on thoughts and observations about the fieldwork experiences. - DUE NOVEMBER 13, JANUARY 8, MARCH 5
+They each must be at least one page, typed, double-spaced, and 12 point font. - Journal entries reflect on fieldwork and are a personal account of the Capstone experience.
+They also must include Vision of the Graduate components. - These entries, along with the reflection paper at the end of the experience, are an opportunity to share your impressions of the Capstone process.
+They specifically should focus on thoughts and observations about the fieldwork experiences.